darksidemilk/FogApi/README.md

+# Overview

+This is a powershell module to make using the Fog Project API even easier.
+FOG is an opensource tool for imaging comptuters, this module uses the API on your internal fog server to perform almost any operation.
+It can be used to create more automation or to simply have a command line method of controlling fog operations.

+## Notes about its new home and future structuring

+This module used to be housed at https://github.com/FOGProject/fog-community-scripts/tree/master/PowershellModules/FogApi but has been now moved to its own repo to follow best practicies for powershell modules.
+Overtime I hope to add pester tests and use other powershell build tools like invoke-build or psake.
+For now there's a simpler build.ps1 script for combinging the functions into a single module and generating/building/compiling the documentation (using the platyps module).
+You only need to use the build.ps1 if you want to manually install it instead of using the simpler `Install-Module fogapi` to install it from the powershell gallery.

+# Versioning

+The versioning of this module follows this pattern

+`{Year|Quarter Number}.{Major Version}.{Minor Version}.{Build/Revision #}`

+## Year/Quarter

+This versioning shows you first the Year and Quarter the module was published, giving you an idea of when it was last updated.

+## Major

+The Major version follows the typical major versioning where any major changes will increment this version number, especially possible breaking changes or structural changes, etc.

+## Minor

+Any time I publish a new version that isn't a major change I intend to mainly use this unless it's a quick fix or something

+## Build/Revision

+This will be used internally on git commits and occasionally in published versions.
+Most published versions won't have a number here unless there's just a quick revision needed.
+Typically this is incremented by 100 for every build and by 1 for every committed revision into the repo.

+# Installation

+All completed/tested/stable releases of this module will be published to powershell gallery.
+I don't currently have any plans to use

+## Requirements

-To install this module you need at least powershell v3, was created with 5.1 and intended to be cross platform compatible with powershell v6
+To install this module you need at least powershell v3, was created with 5.1 and intended to be cross platform compatible with powershell v6 and v7

-To Install this module follow these steps
+To Install this module follow these steps...

+## Install From PSGallery

-* Easiest method: Install from PSGallery https://www.powershellgallery.com/packages/FogApi `Install-Module -name fogApi`
+* Easiest method: Install from PSGallery https://www.powershellgallery.com/packages/FogApi via a powershell console with the command `Install-Module -name fogApi`

+## Manual Installation

 * Manual Method:
-* download the zip of this repo https://github.com/FOGProject/fog-community-scripts/archive/master.zip and extract it
+* download the zip of this repo and extract it
     * Or clone the repo using your favorite git tool, you just need the FogApi Folder this readme is in
+* Run the build.ps1 script
-* Copy the FogApi folder this Readme file is in to...
+* Copy the built module folder (C:\moduleBuild\fogAPI) into...
     * For Windows Powershell v3-v5.1
         * C:\Program Files\WindowsPowershell\Modules
     * For Windows Powershell v6+